Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 **Why NaN == anything or even itself is false** ?
 1. `NaN` means "invalid number", `NaN` can result from `0/0` or `"hello" * 5`.
 2. Are two `NaN`s the same?
 We can't say.
 Think of `NaN` as an “unknown value.
 Two unknowns can't be confirmed as equal.
+3. All comparision with NaN are always false

 **Suggestion/recommended way to code:**
    1. == use this, when you expect implicit coercion to happen but be careful as it's risky